RosemaryOjwang/cipher/README.md

 * JavaScript

 ## Description
->_The app prompts the user to enter a sentence.
-It then copies the first and last letters of that sentence, capitalizes, reverses and concatenates them to the end of the sentence entered._
+>_The app prompts the user, through window.prompt, to enter a sentence.
+It then copies the first and last letters, through slice() method, of that sentence, capitalizes through toUpperCase() method, reverses using split(""), reverse() & join("") methods, and concatenates ,through concat() method, them to the end of the sentence entered._
 >
->_The middle character of the original sentence is then copied to the beginning of the resultant sentence.
-And finally, it reverses the entire new sentence produced, and returns the same._
+>_The middle character of the original sentence is then copied, through charAt() method and concat() methods, to the beginning of the resultant sentence.
+And finally, it reverses the entire new sentence produced, and returns and displays the same through window.alert() method._
 >
 ## Setup/Installation Requirements
 1. _Clone this repository to your desktop._